It’s already more than a month ago that I got back home from my journey to Jordan and I finally manage to write about it on my blog.

 Jordan – the not so “rough Middle East”

 My journey through the “rough Middle East” wasn’t as rough as announced for fun by our local Jordanian guide Amman.
-Despite the war in Syria and the turmoil in some other neighbouring countries Jordan is a very safe country and now is a good time to go.
-There are fewer tourists than a few years ago so that the sights aren’t as overcrowded as they maybe were five or ten years ago.
+Despite the war in Syria and the turmoil in some other neighbouring countries, Jordan is a very safe country and now is a good time to go.
+There are fewer tourists than a few years ago so the sights aren’t as overcrowded as they maybe were five or ten years ago.
 The locals are charming and hospitable and the sights utterly amazing.

 Have you been to Jordan?
 How did you like it?